A Systematic Framework for Enterprise Knowledge Retrieval: Leveraging LLM-Generated Metadata to Enhance RAG Systems: Experimental Results

-The TF-IDF weighted embedding technique consistently demonstrated superior clustering characteristics across all chunking methods, as evidenced by the lowest average nearest neighbor distances (0.833-0.839).
-This indicates that TF-IDF embeddings create more cohesive semantic clusters, which typically translates to improved retrieval performance.
-Conversely, prefix-fusion embeddings exhibited the highest average distances, suggesting greater separation between vectors, which may enhance discriminative power but potentially reduce semantic connections between related content.
+Prefix-fusion embeddings achieved a DBI of 3.12, substantially outperforming TF-IDF weighted embeddings (DBI = 3.77).
+This gap reflects a fundamental difference in fusion strategy: prefix-fusion allows the encoder to jointly process metadata and content as a unified input, enabling learned contextual relationships between the two, whereas TF-IDF weighting blends separately computed vectors via linear combination---an approach that assumes alignment between inherently dissimilar representation spaces.
+When metadata is sparse or generic, this post-hoc blending can pull combined embeddings toward irrelevant clusters, explaining the weaker vector space organization.
+Recursive chunking with prefix-fusion demonstrated competitive cluster structure (Silhouette = 0.051, DBI = 3.14), suggesting that hierarchical chunking preserves coherent semantic groupings.

 Semantic chunking produced significantly more chunks (5,706) compared to recursive chunking (4,099), representing a 39\% increase.
 While this results in a larger index size, the finer granularity provided by semantic chunking enables more precise retrieval targeting.